 Parents, we feel your pain.
-It can be pretty tough to let go of your (not so) little ones, especially when it comes to travelling!
-A lot of Real Gap customers are first time travellers, and as responsible travellers ourselves, we know how important it is to stay safe on the road.
-Rest assured, the priority of the Real Gap gang here in the UK and Australia, and in-country, is to keep your kids safe and to ensure they have the best time ever!
+It can be pretty tough to let go of your (not so) little ones, especially when it comes to travelling.
+A lot of Real Gap Experience customers are first time travellers, and as responsible travellers ourselves, we know how important it is to stay safe on the road.
+Rest assured, the priority of the Real Gap Experience team is to keep your kids safe and to ensure they have the best time ever!

 It's for this reason why we've put this page together for you, so we can answer any impending questions you may have.
 In the meantime, we reckon it's definitely worth reading more about us.

-One thing we do want to make clear is that the personal and fiancial security of our customers is of the highest priority, and something we take extremely seriously.
+One thing we do want to make clear is that the personal and financial security of our customers is of the highest priority, and something we take extremely seriously.